robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 ???
 Figure source: [NIST SP 800-160 Systems Security Engineering](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-160v1.pdf)

 The figure establishes the problem, solution, and trustworthiness contexts as key components of a systems security engineering framework.
 This setup ensures that the security of a system is based on achieving a sufficiently complete understanding of the problem, which translates into effective security solutions that are sufficiently trustworthy.

 These contexts employ systems security analyses that includes concepts, principles, means, methods, processes, practices, tools, and techniques necessary to provide relevant data and technical interpretations of issues from the security perspective.

 These contexts also support gradation, i.e. They can be differentiated to align with the scope and objectives of where they are applied.
 The are performed with a level of fidelity, rigor, and formality to produce data with a level of confidence that matches the assurance required by the stakeholders and engineering team.

+You can also see that the framework is independent of system type.
+It is independent of the acquisition or process model.
+It is also not to be interpreted as a sequence of flows or process steps but rather as a set of interacting contexts, (problem, solution and trustworthiness), each with its own checks and balances.

 ---
 # Problem Context (1/2)